E-Car Club Membership Agreement Terms and Conditions

 7.1 Vehicles must be Booked either via the internet https://ecarclub.co.uk/login-next or by phone as detailed on our website.
 You can also use this phone number for general enquiries during normal working hours.

-7.1.1 Whilst we cannot guarantee to meet all your Booking requirements we will endeavor to offer a suitable alternative.
+7.1.1 Whilst we cannot guarantee to meet all your Booking requirements we will endeavour to offer a suitable alternative.

 7.1.2 The minimum period for which a vehicle can be Booked is one hour.
 Use of a vehicle for a period longer than one week may be arranged at our discretion and Bookings must be made by email or telephone with one of our representatives.